google/trillian/docs/TransparentLogging.md

    1), or because the amount of batching possible while still responding to submissions quickly is small.

-The batch size per new tree head is important for privacy reasons: a small batch size, particularly a batch of size 1, means that a new signed tree head correlates directly with a single submission.
+The batch size per new tree head may be important for privacy reasons: a small batch size, particularly a batch of size 1, means that a new signed tree head correlates directly with a single submission.
 This in turn means that a user requesting proofs to/from that tree head, or gossiping that tree head, is likely to be interested in that specific entry in the Log.

-So, if privacy is a concern then:
+So, if privacy is a concern:
- - if submission rates are very low, then using inclusion promises with a large batch size is most likely to preserve privacy
+ - if submission rates are very low, then using inclusion promises with a large batch size is more likely to preserve privacy
  - if submission rates are very high, and some latency on submissions is acceptable, then just issuing inclusion proofs may be feasible.

-A new transparent Log should consider whether it requires both inclusion promises and proofs, or just the latter, based on assessing the concerns above together with other factors:
+A new transparent Log should consider whether it (and the surrounding ecosystem) requires both inclusion promises and proofs, or just the latter, based on assessing the concerns above together with other factors:

  - Inclusion promises allow more operational flexibility; a Log can continue to issue promises even if its Merkle tree storage is temporarily unavailable,